 It would help if you encouraged your group members to post on your group continually.
-Once someone makes a post and gets good replies, they are likely to post again as soon as they have a question.
+Once someone post an update and gets good replies, they are likely to post again as soon as they have a question.
 Building such trust is what you want to achieve.

-The secret weapon that I mentioned at the beginning of this article is what they call “themed posts”.
-For instance, one of the groups that I am a member of, called “The Front Row” has separate posts for each day.
+The secret weapon that I mentioned at the beginning of this article is what they call “themed updates”.
+For instance, one of the groups that I am a member of, called “The Front Row” has separate updates for each day.

-Mondays are known as for “Mind Mapping Monday” where Jen shares a post asking members to post three things they want to accomplish in the following week.
+Mondays are known as for “Mind Mapping Monday” where Jen shares an update asking members to post three things they want to accomplish in the following week.
 She encourages members to reflect on the three items from last week that they wanted to achieve.

 Tuesdays are called “TACO Tuesdays” where TACO stands for Technology and Apps Creating Opportunities.
-This post asks members to share their favorite technological innovation or apps that help them.
+This update asks members to share their favorite technological innovation or apps that help them.

-There are separate posts like that for each day.
-These posts get high engagement and make sure that the group stays active every day.
+There are separate updates like that for each day.
+These updates get high engagement and make sure that the group stays active every day.